 Unlike the Sun, the Moon rises at all different times of the day and night.
 Enjoy our lunar puzzle to know when the Moon will rise!
-Plus, find out why it’s sometime visible during the day!
+Plus, find out why can we see the Moon during the day.

 What is the Definition of Moonrise?

 Moonrise is defined as the moment when the upper edge of the Moon’s disk touches the horizon.